-When the surviving base attack U.S soldiers call for air support its information is relaid to the M.A.G.I.C air watch dog airplane.
+When the surviving base attack U.S soldiers call for air support, its information is relayed to the M.A.G.I.C air watch dog airplane.
 The screens on board are blank.
 Technically they are plotting positions for the air support which they can't because the screens are black.

 The goof items below may give away important plot points.

 After the soldiers are fired on by Starscream in Mission City, Epps tells Lennox that it had to be an Alien attacking them because friendly aircraft would never fly below buildings.
 Yet, when the friendly F22s attack Megatron, that's exactly what they do.

 At the end of the movie Secretary of Defense Keller says the remains of the Decepticons have been dropped into the Laurentian Abyss and identifies it as the 'deepest place on the planet'.
 In fact, the deepest place on earth is 'The Challenger Deep' in the Marianas Trench - 35,838 feet below sea level.
 The Laurentian Abyss is a gouge, by comparison, at 19,685 feet at its deepest section.
 In fact the Laurentian Abyss is not even the deepest in the Atlantic Ocean [The Marianas Trench is in the Pacific].
 Deepest in the Atlantic is The Puero Rico Trench, at 27,651.